amashhour1974/WeTransfer/README.md

 ## Description

+* circuit_breaker.py : CircuitBreaker class that handles all of the circuit breaker logic.
+* main.py : the endpoints APIs to mock the server.
+* snippet.py : use these snippets to test it out.

 A service is best described in three states:

 * Closed: The closed state is the default "everything is working as expected" state.
 Requests pass freely through.